babar-raza/package-descriptions/apose.com/nuget/aspose-for-net/Aspose.Cells.md

 Some of the basic tasks developers can perform after integrating the API are management of worksheets, rows, columns & cells, creating spreadsheet contents and styles from scratch, importing data onto the worksheets from different data sources, adding common and complex mathematical, financial and text formulas, manipulation of charts, pictures, comments, drawing objects and much more.

 Aspose.Cells for .NET provides a Grid solution with two GUI based .NET controls.
 One for the desktop applications and the other for .NET based web applications.
-The users can import/export Excel files, manipulate data & formatting, customize grid design and layout, manage multiple worksheets, create and calculate Excel formulas and numerous other Excel-like operations while using these controls.
+You can import/export Excel files, manipulate data & formatting, customize grid design and layout, manage multiple worksheets, create and calculate Excel formulas and numerous other Excel-like operations while using these controls.

 ## Excel File Processing Features
 - Spreadsheet generation & manipulation via API.